Shannon Doocy, PhD

 PhD, Johns Hopkins University, 2004

-Current research includes improving assessment methodologies in the post-disaster context; population based studies of mortality and injury in rapid onset natural disasters and complex emergencies; assessment of nutrition status and food security in internally displaced and refugee populations; and monitoring and evaluation of humanitarian assistance programs with a focus on cash interventions, livelihoods, and food insecurity.
-Recent research and projects have been implemented in collaboration with NGOs, UN agencies, and other academic institutions in Lebanon, Jordan, Haiti, the Philippines, South Sudan, Uganda and Democratic Republic of the Congo.
+Her research includes improving assessment methodologies in the post-disaster settings and urban refugee contexts; population based studies of mortality and injury in rapid onset natural disasters and conflict; assessment of nutrition status and food security in internally displaced and refugee populations; and monitoring and evaluation of humanitarian assistance programs with a focus on cash interventions, livelihoods, and food insecurity.
+Recent research and projects have been implemented in collaboration with NGOs, UN agencies, and other academic institutions in a variety of countries including Lebanon, Syria, Jordan, Pakistan, the Philippines, the Democratic Republic of the Congo, South Sudan and Haiti.

 Honors and Awards